RPSangil/Project-1/README.md

 - <ins> Coingecko provided dates in UNIX </ins> - As we began cleaning our data for our crypto samples, we noticed that dates were a long string of unknoen numbers.
 We soon found out it was UNIX datetime format.
 We googled for example coding and found that the reason we were having difficulty was because the UNIX format was going down to the millisecond and not second as most of the sample code online was suggesting.

 - <ins> Some crypto weren't old enough </ins> - As we began cleaning our data, we noticed that LUNA and SOL were not at least 5 years old.
 As most of our analysis looked at how our sample had faired over a 5 year period, we needed to change these two crypto out for older ones.
 We chose LTC and XRP.
 We then had to extend our data cleaning time.

+- <ins> Branch pushing </ins> - We had difficulty all the way to presentation day with pushing our branches to the main.

+- <ins> Matplotlib graphs </ins> - these graphs were unable to be added to the dashboard.
+They would not interact.

 ### Future opportunities